Board Porting Guide

 The previous section introduced the hierarchical manner in which Zephyr classifies and implements hardware support.
 This section focuses on the terminology used around hardware support, and in particular when defining and working with boards and SoCs.

-The overall set of terms used around the concept of board in Zephyr is depicted in the image below, which uses the Ezurio BL5340 DVK board as reference.
+The overall set of terms used around the concept of board in Zephyr is depicted in the image below, which uses the BL5340 DVK board as reference.

 Board terminology diagram